 Only those who reported in the past are allowed to report as between jobs.
 Between jobs only refers to being unemployed at the start of the reporting period, even if the reportee has a solid job offer in hand.
 It does not include those who changed jobs and during the previous quarter.
 A small number of employees between jobs does not necessarily indicate a slowdown, but growing numbers are important to watch for.
-At the start of Q1 no participants reported being between jobs, in Q2 2 writers reported being between jobs, Q3 the number rose to 5, Q4 the number rose to 6, and this quarter it reached 9.
-The increase is even more significant when you take into consideration that fewer participated this quarter as salaried employees.
+At the start of Q1/08 no participants reported being between jobs, in Q2/08 2 writers reported being between jobs, Q3/08 the number rose to 5, Q4/08 the number rose to 6, Q1/09 it reached 9, and this quarter it remains at 9.
+The increase is even more significant when you take into consideration that fewer participated the last 2 quarters as salaried employees.